underlay/tasl.io/content/docs/uris.md

 urn:uuid:3cf5a9a7-f6e5-4e83-ba0a-af88dc8360ab
 ```

 Adding UUID ids is one of the easiest ways to give your class entities permanent external identity.
-We'll talk about this again later.

 ## URLs